What is orange wine?

 Oct 21, 2024

-Orange wine was born about 8,000 years ago in the Caucasus and more precisely in Georgia, because traces of winemaking have been found in this region.
-Indeed, the Georgians certainly practiced the maceration of white wines which they left to age in buried amphorae.
-Since then, the production of wines in this way in this region has continued.
+Orange wine originated around 8,000 years ago in the Caucasus, specifically in Georgia, where traces of winemaking have been found in this region.
+Indeed, the Georgians likely practiced maceration of white wines, which they left to age in buried amphorae.
+Winemaking in this manner has continued in this region ever since.

 Orange wine is a white wine